Anshita00/Pomodoro/README.md

 ## Pomodoro

 An app that helps you stay focussed while working/studying by breaking down your study session into managable 25 minute chunks.
+It is hosted here: https://zen-fermat-b1a817.netlify.app/

 TODO: